-I’ve spent the better part of the last several of years travelling between Sydney and Melbourne.
-While I often fly between the two cities, there have many times that have required me to drive, so I’ve racked up my fair share of kilometres on the Hume Highway (also referred to at the M31) driving between the two.
+I’ve spent the better part of the last decade travelling between Sydney and Melbourne.
+While I often fly between the two cities, there have many times that have required me to drive.
+So I’ve racked up my fair share of kilometres on the Hume Highway (also referred to as the M31) driving between the two.

 In terms of intercity drives, the Hume Highway is the easiest one in Australia.
-It’s almost entirely a motorway between Sydney and Melbourne, making it a really simple drive, even for those who haven’t spent much time driving through the country.
+The road is almost entirely a motorway between Sydney and Melbourne, making it a really simple drive, even for those who haven’t spent much time driving through the country.

 In fact, once you are on Sydney’s motorway network, the speed limit only slows below 100km/h once around the La Trobe University campus at Wodonga, and there is only one set of traffic lights between the two cities.

-That said, its simplicity also means that it is one of Australia’s most scenic road trips, but there is certainly no shortage of places to stop as well as things to see and do.
+That said, its simplicity also means that it is one of Australia’s least scenic road trips, but there is certainly no shortage of places to stop, as well as things to see and do.

 Once you factor in stops and traffic, particularly through the cities at either end of the trip, you’ll be looking at about 10-12 hours for the trip.